-Honorees were among 1.5 million who entered the 2013 competition by taking the 2011 Preliminary SAT/National Merit Scholarship Qualifying Test as juniors.
+The semifinalists were among 1.5 million juniors from 22,000 high schools who entered the competition by taking the 2012 Preliminary SAT/National Merit Scholarship Qualifying Test.

 About 90 percent of semifinalists will be named finalists in February.
 They would be eligible for one of 2,500 National Merit $2,500 scholarships.

 Another 1,000 corporate-sponsored scholarships will be awarded to finalists by about 240 corporations and business organizations.
 About 200 colleges and universities will also finance awards to finalists attending their institution.